LucasMc17/Ultimate-React-Crossword/README.md

 ## Want to Learn More?

-Feel free to check out the [project on GitHub](https://github.com/LucasMc17/Ultimate-React-Crossword)!
-Full documentation is coming soon!
+Feel free to check out the [project on GitHub](https://github.com/LucasMc17/Ultimate-React-Crossword), or checkout the [full documentation](https://lucasmcgill.nyc/packages/ultimate-react-crossword/docs)!